stemlaur/stemlaur.github.io/blog/_posts/2021/03/2021-03-30-tech-hibern-hate.md

 ---

-EDIT: I replace most of the pronouns "he" by "they" to make the article more inclusive
+EDIT 1: I replaced most of the pronouns "he" by "they" to make the article more inclusive

+EDIT 2: I improved the article, thanks to your awesome feedbacks, thank you very much

 ## Introduction 🐈